schliepk/UMM_CSCI_4453_Lab_2/README.md

 	DELETE FROM <table> WHERE <condition>;
 ```

-The [references](#references) section contains a link to *exhaustive* information about the 1999 SQL standard (not all of which works with MariaDB).
+The [references](#references) section contains a link to *exhaustive* information about the 1999 SQL standard (not all of which works with SQL Server).
 Also the quotes on `UPDATE` are only needed when the value is a string.

 Here are a few more SQL commands: